Intertwinings for general $\beta$-Laguerre and $\beta$-Jacobi processes: Introduction

 \end{cor} \begin{proof} From (\ref{Jacobiintertwining}) we obtain that $\mathcal{M}^{Jac,n+1}_{a-1,b-1,\beta}\Lambda^{\theta}_{n,n+1}$ is the unique stationary measure of $Q^{(n)}_{a,b,\theta}(t)$ \end{proof} Before closing this introduction we remark, that in order to establish Theorem \ref{MainTheorem}, we will follow the strategy given in \cite{RamananShkolnikov}, namely we rely on the explicit action of the generators and integral kernel on the class of Jack polynomials which, along with an exponential moment estimate, will allow us to apply the moment method.
 We note that, although the $\beta$-Laguerre and $\beta$-Jacobi diffusions look more complicated than $\beta$-Dyson's Brownian motion, the main computation, performed in Step 1 of the proof below, is actually simpler than the one in \cite{RamananShkolnikov}.

 \paragraph{Acknowledgements} I would like to thank Jon Warren for several useful comments on an earlier draft of this note and also Neil O'Connell and Nizar Demni for some historical remarks.
+Finally, I would like to thank an anonymous referee for detailed comments and suggestions that led to an improvement of the exposition.
 Financial support through the MASDOC DTC grant number EP/HO23364/1 is gratefully acknowledged.